Rupert Smith (American football)

 Rupert McAdoo "Rupe" Smith (January 28, 1897 - August 28, 1959) was an American football and baseball player from Tennessee.
 Smith was the leading scorer on Dan McGugin's 1921 Vanderbilt Commodores football team which shared a Southern Intercollegiate Athletic Association (SIAA) title, and was retroactively selected for a national title by Clyde Berryman.
 Smith had previously played for the Middle Tennessee State football team.

-Early years
+Early life

 Rupert was born on January 28, 1897, in Murfreesboro, Tennessee, to Rufus Taylor Smith and Robert Hodge McAdoo.